-For me, this quote from Ceanne DeRohan’s book series, The Right Use of Will, comes the closest to defining the final destination of a successful inner journey on the quantum level.
+This quote from Ceanne DeRohan’s book series, The Right Use of Will, gives an apt description of the final destination of a successful inner journey on the quantum level.

 “I want to introduce you now to some feelings you have not known before, no matter what your impressions are of Heaven or the Godhead.
 These feelings are feelings of joy that do not have to deny anything in order to be joyful, feelings of joy that have no undercurrent feelings of being only an intermission in an ongoing war and joy that need not hold back because of what tomorrow may bring.”

-While these experiences of joy beyond temporal happiness may have always eluded us, our hearts recognize them as familiar, desirable and essential.
-Although they are experiences that we know we should be having and seem to be a natural part of life as it should be, they elude us as a result of our societal conditioning.
-Societies (pretty much all of them today), impose on us a certain understanding of life, in which the potential described above is eliminated from our consciousness starting at birth, passed on from one generation to the next.
-Consider such clichés as, ‘You have to take the bad with the good’, ‘Life isn’t fair’, ‘Be realistic’, ‘Too good to be true’, 'You can’t have everything you want', etc. Throughout the socialization process, it is impressed on us that our innate understanding about the good and magical nature of life is not real and is no more than a dangerous dream or fantasy, the belief in which marks us as naïve, childish or crazy.
+Societies (pretty much all of them today), impose on us a certain understanding of life, in which the potential described above is wiped from our consciousness starting in early childhood.
+Consider such clichés as, ‘You have to take the bad with the good’, ‘Life isn’t fair’, ‘Be realistic’, etc. Throughout the socialization process, it is impressed on us that our innate understanding about the good and magical nature of life is not real and is no more than a dangerous dream or fantasy, the belief in which marks us as naïve, childish or crazy.

-One huge distinction between Quantum and Newtonian understanding is the place of evil in those understandings.
+One huge distinction between Quantum and Newtonian (classical) understanding is the place of evil in those understandings.
+Classical understanding has it that both good and evil are inevitable and unavoidable.
 There is a Hindu story about that.
 If you have a dark room and you want to make it light, you must bring in a source for of light, such as a light bulb or the sun.
 Now, if you want to make it dark again, you cannot bring in a source for darkness, because there is no such thing.
 To make it dark, you must remove the source for light.
 Darkness is nothing more than the absence of light.
-Quantum physics teaches that consciousness, the ground of all being, when not contaminated by conditioning, knows only pure goodness and love.
-You can feel this in your own heart as a constant wish for society to get closer to goodness and love, even though it never seems to actually happen.
+It is not a duality.
+Quantum physics teaches that consciousness, the ground of all being, when not contaminated by conditioning, knows only ever expanding pure goodness and love.